biometry/APES/LectureNotes/MixedEffectModels/Session-Final/DataAnalysis.md

 ![](DataAnalysis_files/figure-html/unnamed-chunk-3-1.png)

-The results of the fit are fine, but it's a lot easier to see what's going if we don't have all this interactions flying around.
-Well, if you know that there are actually no interactions in there.
-I added also a  (1|dataID) term to absorb potential overdispersion.
+The results of the fit are fine, but it's a lot easier to see what's going if we don't have all this interactions flying around, so I removed them.
 Would I have chosen this model if I wouldn't have known what the true model is?
 Who knows.
 But it's a good reminder that interactions can screw up your significance and will make results more difficult to interpret

 ```r